pik3d/19en/README.md

 Additional commands can be implemented in any other convenient algorithmic language.
 To read/write ###-files in __PYTHON__: pik3d/ext/ __kadr.py package__ is included.
 To read ###-files in the __ImageJ__ editor, ###_Reader_ImageJ.jar __plugin__ is implemented.

+An overview of the technology is given in the article:
+<a href='https://habr.com/ru/articles/974088/'>__"Domain-Specific system based on console JAVA applications"__</a>.

 The framework can be installed on __Windows 7, 10, Linux__ (tested in Mint 21).
 __Current version 23.6__ is  compiled with __JAVA-21 LTS__ using __javaFX__.
 It can be run under __JAVA 21-27__,